shinyay/agentic-inner-loop-workshop/docs/workshop/01_setup.md

 If Copilot is disabled for the workspace, enable it.

+## 3.5 Connect AI Toolkit to a model provider (optional)

+AI Toolkit can run prompts/agents against hosted models.
+For this workshop, you can choose either:

+- **GitHub Models** (recommended for most participants)
+- **Microsoft Foundry** (recommended for enterprise / Azure environments)

+In VS Code:

+1. Open **AI Toolkit**.
+2. Open the **Model Catalog**.
+3. When prompted, authorize / sign in for the provider you want to use.

+If you skip this step, you can still complete the workshop using the offline `dummy` adapter.

 ## 4. Enable chat checkpoints

 This repo recommends enabling chat checkpoints so you can “rewind” edits after big agent changes.